What is pyloric stenosis?

 Children with this condition must have surgery.
 But your child’s dehydration and mineral imbalances may need to be treated first.
 Water and minerals can be replaced through intravenous (IV) fluid.

-Once your baby is no longer dehydrated, he or she will have surgery.
+Once your baby is no longer dehydrated, they will have surgery.
 Your child will need anesthesia.
-His or her surgeon will make a small cut (incision) above your baby’s navel.
+Their surgeon will make a small cut (incision) above your baby’s navel.
 Then the surgeon will fix the pyloric muscle.

 Babies may still vomit for several days after surgery.
 This is because of swelling of the surgical site of the pyloric muscle.
 The swelling often goes away within a few days.